 Employer contributions are made up of two costs: the annual estimated costs of benefits earned by employees currently working or "normal cost" and the amortized payment of the unfunded accrued liability (UAL).
 Employers pay their "normal cost" or current contributions as a percentage of payroll and pay for their unfunded accrued liability (UAL) as a set dollar amount both of which are determined by CalPERS through an actuary valuation.
 VCTC contributes 100% of the annual requirement related to its proportionate share of the net pension liability.
-In Fiscal Year 2023/2024 (based on the valuation for June 30, 2021), the weighted average, blended employer's current contribution is 9.52% of payroll.
+In Fiscal Year 2023/2024 (based on the valuation for June 30, 2021), the weighted average, blended employer's current contribution is 9.52% of payroll (down from a blended rate of 15.69%).
 This blended rate includes the UAL payment of \$129,960 towards VCTC's total UAL of \$420,790 as of the June 30, 2021 valuation.